 - Keep away from children and pets and store it out of sight until you are ready to use it.

 - Wear gloves and goggles when handling or use tongs when adding it to the punch bowl.

-- If you need to break up the dry ice, you can wrap it in a newspaper or a towel and in a plastic bag, drop it on the ground.
+- If you need to break up the dry ice, keep it in its package and wrap it in a towel or a plastic bag.
+Drop it on the ground.
 You can also use an ice pick, but I recommend wearing pants and a long sleeve shirt, closed-toe shoes, gloves and goggles just to be safe!

 - Do not set it on the counter!
 Glass, ceramic, stoneware and plastic can crack if it comes into contact with dry ice.

 (As I said above, the eyeballs don’t float. 😉 They were placed on shot glasses.)

 - Let the dry ice turn into vapor if you have some left over.